ropensci-archive/roweb2/content/blog/2020-09-29-mapscanner/index.md

 many would generally refer to as “less” technologically sophisticated solutions like pens and paper.

-One technological development that has particularly impacted both life in general, and the practice of social sciences, has been interactive mapping systems.
+One technological development that has particularly impacted both life in general, and the practice of social sciences, has been interactive mapping systems -- think how easy it is to use a smartphone to find somewhere to eat in an unfamiliar city.
 Coupled with portable screen-based devices, such systems greatly expand abilities to generate detailed, spatially explicit data on all aspects of social and natural environments.
 Yet screen-based systems for social and other research which allow for the input of spatially explicit data are often prohibitively expensive, and require those conducting such research to have access to large numbers of portable, screen-based devices in order to generate sufficient data.
 The comparative disadvantage placed upon scientists and scientific communities who do not have access to the kinds of funds necessary to conduct such research can easily accumulate to become systemic disadvantage.

 <!-- https://questionpro.com as example? -->